 But, as commentators such as Ash Milton note, the use of Singapore, Shenzhen, Dubai or even proposed cities like NEOM as examples of the promise of charter cities seems to contradict some of the core principles their biggest advocates espoused–economic and political liberalism.
 Singapore’s Lee Kuan Yew, though lauded for his role in the city-state’s economic development, was known for his autocratic tendencies.
 Dubai and the Chinese SEZ in Shenzhen both have strong, autocratic governments with a monopoly on power.
 Arguably, the strength of the aforementioned governments enabled their experiments with innovative governance to succeed.
 The CCP controlled the shape of the development of the market economy in Shenzhen; the monarchy that rules the Emirate of Dubai has full control over the city’s development; Lee’s stronghold over Singapore provided the state with the political stability it needed to be an attractive destination for foreign investment.
 This is in stark contrast to Romer’s and other charter city advocates’ target audience, developing countries.

-Developing nations suffer from a lack of good governance and are bedevilled by fragile political structures and business-friendly regulatory regimes, key factors needed for sustained economic growth.
+Developing nations suffer from a lack of good governance, stable political structures and business-friendly regulatory regimes, key factors needed for sustained economic growth.
 If the most successful attempts at entrepreneurial governance involve nations that have strong, autocratic but effective host governments, then this suggests that charter cities might not be the (democratic) panacea to the developing world’s economic troubles.
 Further, if one of the goals of charter cities is to encourage decentralisation, reduce the role of government in economies and increase efficiency, this ignores structural issues that trouble developing nations.
 Although corruption and poor governance are a drag on developing nations, they do benefit small classes of elites in these countries.
 And as the Honduran experiment shows, opposition, cunning or sabotage can prove to be a stumbling block in the realisation of the charter city dream.

 Charter Cities in Action: A Honduran (mis)adventure